 It is important to carefully assess the temporary devices, as a recent study demonstrated that one particular temporary device was 50% less effective than a definitive state-of-the-art oral appliance in reducing snoring1.
-Despite this result, some of the current temporary devices are expected to have improved effectiveness.
+Despite this result, some of the current temporary anti snoring mouth guards are expected to have improved effectiveness.

 Important considerations for providing a service utilising temporary devices:

 A. Allow sufficient time for the initial visit – including a clinical examination and fitting of the temporary device